etrandafir93/model-based-testing-practice/README.md

 ```

 Upon investigation, we find that the issue arises from a native SQL query using Postgres-specific syntax to retrieve data.
 While this was a simple issue in our small application, model-based testing can help uncover unexpected behavior that may only surface after a specific sequence of repetitive steps pushes the system into a particular state.

+## 7. Conclusion

+In this demo, we explored Property and Model-Based Testing to write a regression test for our REST API.
+We ran two versions of our application: the model (the current live version) and the tested version (built from a feature branch with structural changes).

+Using Testcontainers and Docker Compose, we quickly set up both versions and their dependencies.
+We then created a simple HTTP client and mapped our REST API endpoints to Jqwik actions.
+Finally, Jqwik generated hundreds of requests with varied payloads, targeting both versions and focusing on edge cases to find inconsistencies.